arefahmed/openbox-folder/README.md

-# creat openbox folder in the .config folder in the home folder so make sure you have show hidden file in the view tab checked
+# go to home folder click show hidden file under the view tap
-# go home folder then open .config then creat or open the  existing openbox folder then copy all these files in the repo inside
+# then open .config then creat or open the  existing openbox folder then copy all these files in the repo inside
-# the openbox folder then click reconfigure openbox
+# the openbox folder then click reconfigure openbox in the right click menu then reboot.
+# log in openbox